 It’s Christmas morning, and you eagerly watch as your mom unwraps her present.
 As the pickiest person you know, you’ve been stuck in gift-purgatory with her for years.

 But, this year, you know you’ve solidified your position as the favorite child.
-You’ve converted all of your home movies from VHS tapes to DVD and USB, ensuring a lifetime of memories.
+You’ve found a way to convert VHS tapes to digital, and now all of your family memories have been put on DVD and USB, ensuring a lifetime of memories.

 Now, let me introduce you to an alternate reality.